ImY1l/Automated-Ticket-Booking/README.md

 This Python script automates the process of selecting seats on a web-based seat map by detecting seat colors using OpenCV and PyAutoGUI.
 It is highly customizable—just update the color ranges to match your seat map!

 ## ⚙️ Usage
 Use this script when you are trying to buy tickets for high-demand events where seats sell out within seconds.
 The script will automatically and instantly select available seats as soon as they appear, giving you a better chance to secure tickets faster than manual clicking.
-The script captures a screenshot of the seat map and converts it to the HSV color space.
+The script captures a the seat map and converts it to HSV color space.
 It then applies predefined HSV ranges to create masks for the target seat colors.

 ## 🔧 Prerequisites
 - OpenCV `pip install opencv-python`